binbjz/jks_sonar/README.md

 * Allow you to control **jenkins job**.
 * Allow you to access **sonar by jenkins with manual, crontab or push to trigger**.
 * Allow you to access **sonar by jenkins with pull request to trigger**.
+* Get repos which contains all qcs.
+* Show different time periods repos with HTML style.

 ----